caesium-cloud/caesium/docs/notes.md

 Log file contains import information like Git hashes, and Docker hashes.
 * Low entry barrier.
 Should be roughly on par with Cron.
-* Sophisticated scedule descriptions.
+* Sophisticated schedule descriptions.
 E.g. "Run at 1700 on the last business day of the month."
 * No operators.
 Execute code in containers.
 * Simple.
 Ideally we should be able to run the scheduler without needing a database, message queue, webserver, etc.
 * Rerun logic built into DAG definitions.